-- Applicants may also submit up to two letters of recommendation.
+- Applicants may also submit up to two letters of recommendation and a resume.
 These are not required, and we will not review more than two letters.
-Mailed letters must be postmarked by Friday, November 17, 2017 for consideration and should be addressed to:
+Mailed letters or resumes must be postmarked by Friday, November 15, 2019 for consideration and should be addressed to:

 The Sorensen Institute

 Emailed letters or resumes must be received by Friday, November 15th 2019 and can be sent to Sarah Campbell at firstname.lastname@example.org.

 The PLP online application includes a number of short-answer essay questions.
 Each question requires a 250 to 500-word answer.
 Be aware that the essays are a significant part of the selection process and very important to making admissions decisions.
 The essay questions on the Political Leaders Program online application are as follows:

 - What role should civility play in our increasingly polarized politics?
 Does it have value in itself?
 Does it have value in helping to win elections or achieve policy goals?
 Explain.

 - How have the norms and incentives of political life in our country changed, for better or worse, during your lifetime?
 Why have those changes taken place?

 - What does state or local government in Virginia do well?
 What would you like to change about government in Virginia?

 - What achievement, episode or pursuit in your life makes you most proud?
 What has your most satisfying leadership achievement so far?
 What barrier(s), if any, have you encountered in achieving your goals?
 Explain.

 - Is it your goal to become an elected official?
 If so, what sort of office would you pursue, and why?
 If not, what role do you see for yourself in the political life of Virginia or your local community?